 All these efforts need to be implemented well to mitigate the effects of climate change.

 How can India cope with climate change effects?

 An ‘adaptation’ approach is the way to go.
-For this, a big push must be given to inter-linking of rivers and the use of GM crops.
-Climate action has globally been ‘mitigation-centric’ — most of the programmes (such as a push for renewable energy and electric vehicles) are aimed at slowing down future global warming.
-‘Mitigation’ is more important to developed countries, but for countries like India, the focus should be on ‘adaptation’, or measures are taken to cope with the inevitable effects of climate change that has already happened, such as nasty storms, floods and droughts.
+For this, a big push must be given to the interlinking of rivers and the use of GM crops.
+Climate action has globally been ‘mitigation-centric’ — most of the programs (such as a push for renewable energy and electric vehicles) are aimed at slowing down future global warming.
+‘Mitigation’ is more important to developed countries, but for countries like India, the focus should be on ‘adaptation’, or measures are taken to cope with the inevitable effects of climate change that has already happened, such as nasty storms, floods, and droughts.

 ‘Adaptation’ is like protecting yourself against a punch that will land.
 India has also been mitigation-centric; it is time to bring focus on ‘adaptation’.
 And for adaptation, the time has come for two major steps.

 - The other adaptive measure is genetically modified crops.
 GM technology is a major component of ‘climate-smart agriculture’.
 We would need drought-resistant crops, and crops that produce more on the same patch of land so that climate-impairing ‘land use’ is minimized.
-India has been saying ‘no’ to GM technology, more out of the fear of the unknown than any scientific reasoning.
-Seeing ghosts in every dark corner is not going to help.
-GM technology has been in use globally for over two decades and millions of people have been eating GM foods for years.
+India has been saying ‘no’ to GM technology.
+However, GM technology has been in use globally for over two decades and millions of people have been eating GM foods for years.

 World Bank on Climate Change